 The Antiviral Program of Pandemics is a global thought leadership initiative, termed global ideology policy a magnificent way for major countries to come together in sharing know-how and knowledge for achieving success as we all race against time.
 From the Black plague to the Spanish flu, the world has seen pandemics before, however today with advances in medical science especially genomics, the global scientific community must paddle together to conquer the raging storm.
 Since 11 January 2020, when a consortium of scientists chiefly Chinese led by Yong-Zhen Zhang of the Shanghai Public Health Clinical Center & School of Public Health posted the first genomic sequence of the SARS-Cov-2, to the fastest discovery of vaccinations for the novel coronavirus in history, the world has grown in scientific vigor unmatched in time.
 The world has yet to find an effective cure for HIV despite spending billions in research highlights the strides made by the scientific community over the last year.

-The longer the virus stays within our system, the higher the probability of it to mutate displaying more vulnerabilities within our societies developing immune escape system.
-As countries face second and third wave of the pandemic, many countries remain unprotected with minimal heathcare systems particularly the sub Saharan region in Africa and other selected regions globally.
-To enable social change and impact within the global arena, multiple entities including civic societies, multilateral and bilateral banks, commercial lending organizations, governments, activists are making a concerted effort to vaccinate the world at the earliest.
-One such initiative is from IMF to provide $50 billion plan to vaccinate 60% of the world’s population by mid 2022.
+The longer the virus stays within our system, the higher the probability of it mutating, displaying more vulnerabilities within our society developing immune escape system.
+As countries face the second and third pandemic wave, many countries remain unprotected with minimal healthcare systems, particularly the sub-Saharan region in Africa and other selected areas globally.
+To enable social change and impact within the global arena, multiple entities, including civic societies, multilateral and bilateral banks, commercial lending organizations, governments, activists, are making a concerted effort to vaccinate the world at the earliest.
+One such initiative is from IMF to provide a $50 billion plan to vaccinate 60% of the world’s population by mid-2022.
 With Africa now facing the fastest growth rate in new COVID-19 infections, IMF projects this wave is likely to overtake previous peaks within a week.
-The pandemic has further aggravated the public debt among the middle level and low income countries.
-IMF places the public debt for sub Saharan Africa at 58% of the GDP in 2020, the highest level in almost two decades.
-Conflicts in many parts of Africa have further exasperated the situation with a colossal food shortage especially in the Tigray region in Ethiopia.
+The pandemic has further aggravated public debt among middle- and low-income countries.
+IMF places the public obligation for sub-Saharan Africa at 58 percent of the GDP in 2020, the highest level in almost two decades.
+Conflicts in many parts of Africa have further exasperated the situation with a colossal food shortage, especially in the Tigray region in Ethiopia.

 Special Drawing Rights or SDR was created by the IMF in 1969 as an international reserve asset to supplement other reserve assets of member countries.
 The collapse of Bretton Woods in August 1971, brought an end to the era of a fixed currency regime linking the dollar to the value of gold.
 However, as currencies began to freely trade against each other, the shift from the fixed currency regime turned out to be smooth.
 SDR defined as equivalent to 0.888671 grams of fine gold, the equivalent of one dollar shifted to the value of a basket of fixed currencies.
 SDR basket is reviewed every five years and at present consists of the US dollar, Chinese renminbi, Euro, Japanese yen, and the British pound.
 SDR is neither a currency nor a claim on the IMF rather a mechanism wherein members can lay claim to each other’s freely useable currencies.
 The IMF video below shares a wonderful perspective on how the SDR works.